JamieS56/Milestone-Project-3/README.md

 * An application where you can easily manage the users on it.
 * A good looking app that looks nice on both desktop and mobile.
-* Clean and simple code with good comments

 ## Design

 * Color scheme:
-    * The two colors im gunna use are red and white, as these are the colors on 'L plates' that learner drivers have.
+    The three colors I'm going to use are red, white and grey as these are the colors on 'L plates' that learner drivers have and grey is a professional looking color for the nav bar and footer and works nicely with the red and white.

 * Typography:
-    *

 * Images:
-    * I'm gunna put a hero image of a learner driver and there ar n the home page to instantley show visiting users what this website is about. plus i will have the logo at the top of the nav bar on each page.
+    I'm gunna put a hero image of a learner driver and there ar n the home page to instantley show visiting users what this website is about. plus I will have the logo at the top of the nav bar on each page.

 ## Wireframes